pivotal/docs-platform-automation/docs/how-to-guides/git-repo-layout.md

-For guidance on how to best set up your git's file structure, refer to the [Inputs and Outputs][inputs-outputs] documentation and take note of the `inputs` and `outputs` of the various [Platform Automation tasks][task-reference].
+For guidance on how to best set up your git's file structure, refer to the [Inputs and Outputs][inputs-outputs] documentation and take note of the `inputs` and `outputs` of the various [Platform Automation Toolkit tasks][task-reference].
-As long as the various input / output mappings correctly correlate to the expected ins and outs of the Platform Automation tasks, any file structure could theoretically work.
+As long as the various input / output mappings correctly correlate to the expected ins and outs of the Platform Automation Toolkit tasks, any file structure could theoretically work.

 {% with path="../" %}